zinen/docker-alpine-pigpiod/README.md

 ### What is pigpiod
 **pigpiod** is a linux deamon that launches the *[pigpio](http://abyz.me.uk/rpi/pigpio/index.html)*. *pigpio* and **pigpiod** is from the same creator.
 *pigpio* is a library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).

+## Credits
+`start.sh` is a copy from another project and the creators repo is [found here](https://github.com/janvda/balena-node-red).